 Business leaders and groups have become more vocal about the high cost and ineffectiveness of fragmented, and sometimes conflicting, state privacy laws.
 The Business Roundtable’s 2020 American innovation agenda calls for harmonizing approaches to data privacy and security to remove roadblocks to innovation.
 Its push for a single national privacy law puts enforcement in the hands of the FTC, one of the few things that most proposed federal privacy legislation agree on.

 But many efforts to craft a national privacy law have failed.
 Legislators and business leaders hold opposing positions on the basic principles from which rules flow.
 For example, Apple CEO Tim Cook, in a speech expressing support for a US data privacy law, raises at least three points that are not universally held: "We at Apple believe that privacy is a fundamental human right[…]Our own information, from the everyday to the deeply personal, is being weaponized against us with military efficiency[…]We’re not willing to leave our users to fend for themselves.
 And, we've shown, we'll defend those principles when challenged.”

 Citizen and business privacy advocates

-Meanwhile, the US does not lack for business models that prioritize privacy — although going up against the giants has limited their scale.
+Meanwhile, the US does not lack for business models that prioritize privacy—although going up against the giants has limited their scale.
 Gabriel Weinberg, CEO of browser DuckDuckGo, advocates the right of individuals to opt out of online tracking.
-Among the implications is the return to contextual ads, instead of behavioral ads that follow individuals as they search, buy, and interact online.
-Consider also social media start-ups that won’t make money from personal information or ads.
+Among the implications is the return to contextual ads, instead of behavioral ads that follow individuals as they search, buy and interact online.
+There are also social media start-ups that won’t make money from personal information or ads.